 1919 Investment Counsel

 1919 Investment Counsel is a fee-only fee-only firm that serves both high-net-worth and non-high-net-worth individuals, as well as investment companies, pensions and profit-sharing plans, charities, local governments and corporations.

 The firm has a number of accredited professionals, including chartered financial analysts (CFAs) and certified financial planners (CFPs).

 Clients will need a minimum of $1 million in investable assets to open an account.

 1919 Investment Counsel Background

-The firm can trace its roots back to 1919, when it was known as Scudder, Stevens & Clark.
+1919 Investment Counsel can trace its roots back to, as you might expect, 1919, when it was known as Scudder, Stevens & Clark.
 In 2014, the firm was renamed 1919 Investment Counsel and was acquired by the Stifel Financial Corporation.
-Stifel is a full service brokerage and investment banking firm that’s headquartered in St. Louis and traded on the New York Stock Exchange under the symbol SF.
+Stifel is a full-service brokerage and investment banking firm headquartered in St. Louis and traded on the New York Stock Exchange under the symbol SF.